h3r0TOz3r0/Attack-Defend/war_plans.md

 6. Other target enumeration

-		x
+		# Discover potential attack vectors in a system
+		./centos_targetenum.sh

 7. Secure DNS Server

-	#Make sure DNS Recursion is disabled
+		# Make sure DNS Recursion is disabled

-	#Restrict zone transfers???
+		# Restrict zone transfers???
 (Might not be against rules of competition)

-	#Configure firewall to detect and block DNS tunneling
+		# Configure firewall to detect and block DNS tunneling

 8. Secure Email Server